 All applications must be accompanied by a certificate of ownership.
 Certificate A is needed if all of the land is owned by the applicant.
 If the applicant is not the sole owner of the land but all of the owner(s) of the land are known Certificate B is needed.
 In all other cases advice from the Council should be taken on what certificate must be signed.

 Agricultural holdings certificates must also be signed in every case.
-(Please note that the Government intends to alter these during 2013.

 LOCATION PLAN